ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Q: What is the format of the final exam?

 A: Exactly the same as midterm, just longer.
 The level of difficulty is also the same.
-2/3 of final are from the post-midterm material, 1/3 from pre-midterm material.
+2/3 of final are from the post-midterm material, 1/3 from the pre-midterm material.

 Q: Are exams open-book?